Athaodam/Plant-planet-plate/README.md

        fit="contain">

 However, it is important to note that these complexions have nothing to do with actual temperatures or humidity – in fact, some substances even have varying complexions based on their form.
 For example, boiling water can have a cold complexion while ice has a hot complexion.
 Also, different humors have been historically associated with different bodily organs, seasons, and temperaments.
 These associations often played a role in the diagnosing and treatment of one’s illnesses – people often blamed bad weather, rotten food, or emotional events as triggers for disease and sickness.
+Doctors would then prescribe specific foods or activities to alleviate the humoral imbalance in order to correct it.
+Certain foods were suggested to be avoided or eaten, in addition to changes in one's behaviour and or activities.
+There are numerous debates about _where_ and _when_ the humoral model began, considering many ancient systems of medicine, from different corners fo the world and contexts, arrived at similar ideas around health and disease.
 <param ve-image url"https://github.com/Athaodam/Plant-planet-plate/blob/8488a1c6d3913fb1e3e89b866f7200c50389096d/Doctor%20at%20bedside,%20taking%20a%20pulse%201555.tif"
        label="Woodcut from Walther Ryff, Spiegel und Regiment der Gesundheyt (Mirror and Regimen of Health), 1555" attribution="National Library of Medicine